Bears, bears & bears, oh my! Go bear watching in Katmai & Lake Clark National Parks.

 At other times of the year at Lake Clark, you may move more inland to see bears fishing for salmon.

 Again, Smokey Bay Air and other tour operators make similar trips to Katmai, depending on the time of year and weather.
 Cost: $625/person; there’s no discount for kids; minimum age 7 years old.
 Granted, this is a pricey excursion, but it’s truly once-in-a-lifetime.
 If you don’t see bears with Smokey Bay, you get your money back.
+Watch this video to get a feel for the entire experience.

 There’s an additional, even more expensive option for viewing bears at Katmai.
 Have you ever seen those photo of bears pulling salmon from a cascading waterfall like they were simply pulling potato chips from a bag?
 It’s likely a photo from Brooks Falls.
 Adventure Airways will fly you to Brooks Camp from approximately July 1 to August 1, corresponding with the salmon run.
 While at Brooks Camp, you only can observe bears from three designated platforms.
 The Falls Platform has a maximum capacity of 40 people and a time limit of one hour during peak periods.
 Rangers will rotate visitors through the area.
 With Adventure Airways, you’ll fly 1-1/2 hours to Katmai and then spend 3 to 4 hours on the ground while your pilot waits; any bear interpretation is handled by the rangers.
 There’s a visitor center and food service at Brooks Camp.